toptensoftware/VBoxHeadlessTray/readme.markdown

 To prevent a machine starting at windows logon, exit VBoxHeadlessTray before shutting down windows, or use the -np option.

-### Version 1.1

-* Initial version, basic functionality and custom context menus

-### Version 1.2

-* Added ACPI commands for power button and sleep button (requires guest additions to be installed in the guest OS)
-* Added a new command to launch Remote Desktop for the hosted machine
-* Added two new commands "Open VirtualBox GUI" and "Go Headless" that switch between the headless hosting of the machine and the main VirtualBox GUI.
-Note the machine needs to be saved and restored to perform this switch.
-* Reorganised the context menu a bit.

-### Version 3.2.0.1

-* Updated to work with VirtualBox 3.2
-* Changed version number to be in-sync with VirtualBox

-### Version 3.2.0.2

-* Fix to correctly locate VirtualBox when not installed in default location (uses HKLM\Software\Oracle\InstallDir)
-* Fix to not turn on VRDP when launching headless process. (uses VBoxHeadless.exe --vrdp config)

-### Version 4.0.0.0

-* Updated to work with VirtualBox 4.0
-* Fixes Resume command not working

-### Version 4.0.0.1

-* Fixed icon tray state reflecting state of incorrect VM.

-### Version 4.1.0.1

-* Updated to work with VirtualBox 4.1
-* Due to apparent bugs in VirtualBox itself (not send machine state change notifications), the tray icon may be a little slow to update when starting and stopping the VM through the VirtualBox GUI.

-### Version 4.2.0.1

-* Updated to work with VirtualBox 4.2

-### Version 4.2.0.3

-* Fix for a crash on shutdown with some VM's

-### Version 5.0

-* Updated to work with VirtualBox 5

-Special thanks to [Andy Hawkins](https://github.com/adhawkins) who did almost all the work on this.
-Thanks Man!

-### Version 5.1

-* Updated to work with VirtualBox 5.1

 CommandLine Arguments